okieselbach/Autopilot-Manager/README.md

 <br />

-> **Note:** after deployment the app service needs to be stopped and started (not using the restart button) in the Azure portal.
-Otherwise the ASP.NET Core Extension is not recognized and a depenency error will occur.
+> **Note:** after deployment the app service needs to be stopped and started again (not using the restart button) via the Azure portal.
+Otherwise the ASP.NET Core Extensions are not recognized and a depenency error will occur.

 <br />